dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:9-19 %}

-Most of these properties should be familiar by now, but notice the type signature for the `onFormInput` property.
-It accepts an object of type `Partial<WorkerFormData>`.
+Most of these properties should be familiar by now, but notice the type signature for the `formData` property and the argument of the `onFormInput` property.
+They're both objects of type `Partial<WorkerFormData>`.
 The `Partial` type will convert all of the properties of the provided type (`WorkerFormData` in this case) to be optional.
 This will inform the consumer that it is not guaranteed to receive all of the `WorkerFormData` properties every time - it should be prepared to receive only part of the data and process only those values that it receives.

 There are two types of properties that we are using in this form.
 The `firstName`, `lastName` and `email` properties are grouped together in the `WorkerFormData` interface and are going to set the values that are displayed in the form fields.
 The `onFormInput` and `onFormSave` properties expose the events that the `WorkerForm` widget can emit.
-To see how these different property types are used, let's examine the properties that are being passed into first `TextInput` widget:
+To see how these different property types are used, let's examine the properties that are being passed into the first `TextInput` widget:

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:54-64 %}